 The company has also received investments from private equity firms KarpReilly LLC and SPK Capital LLC.

-Early minority investments in companies such as KeVita allow PepsiCo and rival Coca-Cola Co (KO.N) to familiarise themselves with a startup before buying it outright, as only a small percentage of new drink concepts take off.
+Early minority investments in companies such as KeVita allow PepsiCo and rival Coca-Cola Co to familiarize themselves with a startup before buying it outright, as only a small percentage of new drink concepts take off.
 These investments also usually come with distribution agreements, which allow the bulging brands to grow.

 When these startups find their footing and prove their business plan, they will often consider selling outright.

-Earlier this month, Reuters reported that antioxidant beverage company Bai Brands LLC, in which Dr Pepper Snapple Group Inc (DPS.N) owns a minority stake, is exploring a sale that it hopes will value it at more than $2 billion.
+Earlier this month, Reuters reported that antioxidant beverage company Bai Brands LLC, in which Dr Pepper Snapple Group Inc owns a minority stake, is exploring a sale that it hopes will value it at more than $2 billion.